-Stunning walks on Bodmin Moor for active families
+Stunning Bodmin Moor walks for families

 Read more of my ideas and recommendations for family holidays in Cornwall.

 The Golitha Falls National Nature Reserve is an area of ancient woodland sitting on the South East corner of Bodmin Moor.
-It is a site of Special Scientific Interest and the River Fowey that runs through it is designated an Area of Outstanding Natural Beauty.
+It is a Site of Special Scientific Interest and the River Fowey that runs through it is designated an Area of Outstanding Natural Beauty.

 The river drops more than 90m into a craggy gorge, picking up speed and creating a series of spectacular falls, rapids and cascades.
 The natural landscape is enhanced by manmade structures left over from old mining operations.
 These have now largely been reclaimed by nature.